Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_mcp_proxy.md

 - `annotations` (Attributes) (see [below for nested schema](#nestedatt--config--tools--annotations))
 - `description` (String) The description of the MCP tool.
 This is used to provide information about the tool's functionality and usage.
 Not Null
 - `headers` (Map of List of String) The headers of the exported API.
 By default, Kong will extract the headers from API configuration.
 If the configured headers are not exactly matched, this field is required.
-- `host` (String) The host of the exported API.
+- `host` (String) The host of the exported API, which must match the route's hosts.
+It should be the route's host.
 By default, Kong will extract the host from API configuration.
 If the configured host is wildcard, this field is required.
-- `method` (String) The method of the exported API.
+- `method` (String) The method of the exported API, which must be one of the route's method.
 By default, Kong will extract the method from API configuration.
 If the configured method is not exactly matched, this field is required. must be one of ["DELETE", "GET", "PATCH", "POST", "PUT"]
 - `name` (String) Tool identifier.
 In passthrough-listener mode, used to match remote MCP Server tools for ACL enforcement.
 In other modes, it is also used as the tool name (overrides tools.annotations.title if present).
-- `parameters` (Attributes List) The API parameters specification defined in OpenAPI.
+- `parameters` (Attributes List) The API parameters specification defined in OpenAPI JSON format.
 For example, '[{"name": "city", "in": "query", "description": "Name of the city to get the weather for", "required": true, "schema": {"type": "string"}}]'.See https://swagger.io/docs/specification/v3_0/describing-parameters/ for more details. (see [below for nested schema](#nestedatt--config--tools--parameters))
-- `path` (String) The path of the exported API.
+- `path` (String) The path of the exported API, which must match the route's paths.
+Path not starting with '/' are treated as relative path and the route path will be added as the prefix.
+If the upstream path is different from the route one, to match the route's path, use relative path and strip_path to strip the added prefix.
+Relative path is unsupported when the route path is regex.
 By default, Kong will extract the path from API configuration.
-If the configured path is not exactly matched, this field is required.
-Paths not starting with '/' are treated as relative paths.
 - `query` (Map of List of String) The query arguments of the exported API.
 If the generated query arguments are not exactly matched, this field is required.
-- `request_body` (String) The API requestBody specification defined in OpenAPI.
+- `request_body` (String) The API requestBody specification defined in OpenAPI JSON format.
 For example, '{"content":{"application/x-www-form-urlencoded":{"schema":{"type":"object","properties":{"color":{"type":"array","items":{"type":"string"}}}}}}'.See https://swagger.io/docs/specification/v3_0/describing-request-body/describing-request-body/ for more details.
+Note that `$ref` is not supported so we need to inline the schema.
 Parsed as JSON.
-- `responses` (String) The API responses specification defined in OpenAPI.
+- `responses` (String) The API responses specification defined in OpenAPI JSON format.
 This specification will be used to validate the upstream response and map it back to the structuredOutput.
-For example, '{"200":{"description":"Successful response","content":{"application/json":{"schema":{"type":"object","properties":{"result":{"type":"string"}}}}}}}'.See https://swagger.io/docs/specification/v3_0/describing-responses/ for more details.Only one non-error (status code < 400) responses are supported.
+For example, '{"200":{"content":{"application/json":{"schema":{"type":"object","properties":{"result":{"type":"string"}}}}}}}'.See https://swagger.io/docs/specification/v3_0/describing-responses/ for more details.Only one non-error (status code < 400) response is supported.
+Note that `$ref` is not supported.
 Parsed as JSON.
-- `scheme` (String) The scheme of the exported API.
+- `scheme` (String) The scheme of the exported API, which must be one of the route's scheme.
 By default, Kong will extract the scheme from API configuration.
 If the configured scheme is not expected, this field can be used to override it. must be one of ["http", "https"]

 <a id="nestedatt--config--tools--acl"></a>
 ### Nested Schema for `config.tools.acl`

 Optional:

-- `allow` (List of String) Subjects explicitly allowed to use this primitive.
-If `include_consumer_groups` is true, Consumer Group names are allowed here.
+- `allow` (List of String) Subjects (e.g. Consumer name, Consumer Groups, or Claim values depending on configuration) explicitly allowed to use this primitive.
-- `deny` (List of String) Subjects explicitly denied from using this primitive. `deny` takes precedence over `allow`.
-If `include_consumer_groups` is true, Consumer Group names are allowed here.
+- `deny` (List of String) Subjects (e.g. Consumer name, Consumer Groups, or Claim values depending on configuration) explicitly denied from using this primitive. `deny` takes precedence over `allow`.

 <a id="nestedatt--config--tools--annotations"></a>